 The cheapest, most portable rig.
 Limits content type (no chorus, max 3 projectors).
 Built for community halls, classroom walls, lobby installs.

-When a grandmother tells a story in El Mercado, her voice should come from where she sat — not blasted out of every speaker in the room.
-Our audio layer carries position, distance, and intimacy with the piece.
-Listen on headphones and you get a close-up preview.
-Play it in a planetarium and the sound wraps the ceiling.
-The audio knows the room.
+When a grandmother tells a story in El Mercado, her voice comes from where she sat — not blasted out of every speaker.
+Our audio layer carries position, distance, intimacy.
+Headphones get a close-up.
+A planetarium gets the wrap.
+The audio knows the room it’s in.

-For pro-audio folks · the plumbing is HRTF binaural (preview) → FOA Ambisonic (room master) → ADM BW64 objects (production) → per-speaker tracks for native venue rigs
+For pro-audio folks · HRTF binaural (preview) → FOA Ambisonic (room master) → ADM BW64 objects (production) → per-speaker tracks for venue rigs

 What you hear on a phone or laptop — the voice next to your ear.
 Fine for a classroom on a Chromebook; a preview of the real thing.